scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ### Create managed node groups

 This section will help you to create two managed node groups for Scalar DL deployment.
-Create a managed node group for Ledger and Envoy deployment, and create another managed node group for deploying logs and metrics collection agents.
+Create a managed node group for ledger and envoy deployment, and create another managed node group for deploying logs and metrics collection agents.

 [Create a managed node group](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html) with the above requirements and recommendations.

 ## Step 4.
 Install Scalar DL

 After creating Kubernetes cluster next step is to deploy Scalar DL into the EKS cluster.
-This section shows how to install Scalar DL to the EKS cluster with [Helm charts](https://github.com/scalar-labs/helm-charts.git).
+This section shows how to install Scalar DL to the EKS cluster with [Helm charts](https://github.com/scalar-labs/helm-charts).

 ### Prerequisites